Qiskit/RFCs/text/###-v2-provider-interface.md

 or forces us to keep the existing structure moving forward.
 Neither of those is a situation we want to be in.
-We either break our users in another way which will just make our mission of having qiskit be the open source platform for working with nisq devices.
+We either break our users in another way which will just make our mission of having qiskit be the open source platform for working with quantum computers.
 When we constantly introduce breaking changes it just turns people off of the platform since they can't rely on it.
 Or we force other backend providers to use the existing mess of a current system while we come up with something better.

 ## Questions